 A shopping haven for everyone, you cannot visit Dubai and come back empty-handed.
 With its many shopping malls and souks, there is something available for every tourist.
 But with so many options, people tend to miss some of the must-buy items.
-So if you're wondering what to buy in Dubai, we have prepared a list of the things that Dubai is famous for.
+So if you're wondering what to buy in Dubai, we have prepared a list of 16 products that Dubai is famous for.

 1. Gold and Diamond JewelleryIt would be unfair to visit the “City of Gold” and not indulge in a little bit of gold shopping.
 There is no better place than Dubai to purchase those gold necklaces or bracelets.
 The prices of jewellery here are relatively lower than in many other cities due to their tax policies.
 Apart from gold ornaments, you can also buy diamond and platinum jewellery at reasonable costs.
 Though the prices are low, a little bargaining can get you a good deal for your purchase.